What Happened With Rates This Week

 Agent Spotlight — Western New York

-Each week the Buffalo Mortgage Market Brief highlights a real estate professional actively working in the Western New York housing market.
+Each week the Buffalo Mortgage Market Brief highlights a real estate professional active in the Western New York housing market as part of a broader look at the local real estate landscape.

 Jason Vranic — (HUNT Real Estate)